Development

 ## Build The Collector Image

-podman build -f Containerfile.collector -t complybeacon-beacon-distro:latest .
+podman build -f beacon-distro/Containerfile.collector -t complybeacon-collector beacon-distro/

 Debugging And Troubleshooting#